Open Source Rails Engine

 config.cache_expiry = 300 # Cache expiration in seconds

-config.max_records = 10000 # Maximum records to display
+config.max_records = 10000 # Maximum records to return in any query

 config.query_timeout = 30 # SQL query timeout in seconds

-# Export Options
+# Data Management Options

 config.enable_data_export = false # Whether to allow data exporting

-config.admin_credentials = {
+# config.admin_credentials = { username: "admin", password: "your_secure_password" }

 # Multiple Database Support